Zilliqa/ZIP/zips/zip-11.md

 public APIs.
 For each SSN, it computes `verification_passed` which is the percentage of tests that the SSN has passed.

-The reward earned (in ZIL) by a given SSN is then computed in the following
-way: The computation takes into account the total reward available for seed nodes per DS epoch (which is 110,000 Cf, table above), the total number of DS epoch per reward cycle (roughly 17) and the verification success rate in percentage.
+The reward earned (in ZIL) by a given SSN is then computed by taking into account the total reward available for seed nodes per DS epoch (which is 110,000 Cf, table above), the total number of DS epoch per reward cycle (roughly 17) and the verification success rate in percentage.
 This reward is then distributed in proportion to the stake deposited, hence the factor `(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)`.

 ```ocaml
 SSNRewardForCurrentCycle = floor((NumberOfDSEpochsInCurrentCycle x 110,000 * VerificationPassed)) x floor(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)